 Before college I was a normal person who loved astronomy in Portland, Oregon, USA.
 I participated as a contestant and judge in local, and state level science fairs.
 Work on infrared studies of local galaxy clusters took me to the International Science and Engineering Fair (ISEF) in 2007 where I won the Bok Second Prize.
 I also participated in the Rose City Astronomers amateur astronomy club, and held telescope nights for my school.

 More General Information

 I grew up in Portland, Oregon, where it is rarely this sunny.
-I have always loved to read, and my proudest moment last year was reading 50 books, some of which I reviewed on my blog.
+I have always loved to read, and typically read between 35 and 50 books a year.
+You can follow some of my reviews on Goodreads.
 I have been fluent in French since I was 7 and trips to France were some of the highlights of my childhood.
+I'm learning Dutch and still adjusting to life in the Netherlands.
 I wanted to go to space from when I was 9 until I was 12 (when I saw Apollo 13) and I've wanted to be an astronomer ever since.